1960s in music: Country music

 The 1960s were marred with tragedy.
 Johnny Horton, who sang in the saga-song style, was killed in a car accident in 1960.
 A March 5, 1963, plane crash claimed the lives of Patsy Cline, Cowboy Copas and Hawkshaw Hawkins.
 Days later, Jack Anglin was killed in a car accident, while Texas Ruby died in a trailer fire in Texas.
 In July 1964, Jim Reeves lost his life while piloting a plane near Brentwood, Tennessee.
 Ira Louvin (one half of the Louvin Brothers) was killed in a car accident in 1965.
 Success overcame several of those tragic deaths, as both Cline and Reeves had many posthumous hits (with previously recorded songs issued after their deaths) and enjoyed strong followings for many years, while Louvin's brother, Charlie, continued as a successful solo performer for more than 40 years.
 Other pioneering stars who died during the 1960s included A.P.
 Carter, Gid Tanner, Moon Mullican, Ernest "Pop" Stoneman, Red Foley, Leon Payne and Spade Cooley.

 The 1960s began a trend toward a proliferation of No. 1 hits on the Billboard Hot Country Singles chart, thanks to ever-changing data collecting methods.
 When the 1960s decade opened, there were but four No. 1 songs topping the chart (five, if one counts Marty Robbins' "El Paso"), but by the mid-1960s, there were always at least a dozen songs topping the chart annually.
 In 1967, there were more than 20 songs reaching the top spot for the first time ever in a single calendar year ... and that number would only continue to rise during the next 20 years.

-Toward the end of the decade, 60s fashion trends began to make its way into country music circles.
-This was specifically inspired by a song written by singer/songwriter Tom T. Hall about a miniskirt-wearing widowed mother of a teenage girl who was criticized by local school officials for supposedly setting a bad example for her daughter.
+Toward the end of the decade, modern fashion trends began to make its way into country music circles.
+This was specifically inspired by a song, "Harper Valley PTA," written by singer/songwriter Tom T. Hall about a miniskirt-wearing widowed mother of a teenage girl who was criticized by local school officials for supposedly setting a bad example for her daughter.
 The song was recorded by a young secretary named Jeannie C. Riley, who developed a mod persona in connection with the song by performing onstage in short skirts and go-go boots.
 Other female country artists began to follow suit in the years that followed, also appearing onstage in miniskirts and minidresses.
 The song reached both the country and pop charts in 1968; and to this day, "Harper Valley PTA" remains the most requested song in Riley's concerts.